lzh-mb-mod/EnhancedBattleTest/README.md

 3. press `c` key to switch between free camera and main agent camera.
 4. press `f` key to control one of your troops after you being killed.

 ## Build from source:
+The source code is located in the `source` folder.
 1. install .net core sdk
 2. modify 6th line of `BattleTest.csproj`, change `Mb2Bin` property to your bannerlord installation location
 3. open a termial (powershell or cmd), run `dotnet msbuild -t:install`.
 This step will build `BattleTest.dll` and copy it to `bin\Win64_Shipping_Client`